inoueke-n/CCInvec/README.md

 ```

 # Config File Format
-You can make a config file by reffering to sample A.
+You can make a config file by reffering to configsample(git) and configsample(local).
 The details of the setting are shown below.
 ```
  LANGUAGE              select language from following ( default: java )